nexiality/documentation/commands/desktop/assertModalDialogNotPresent().md

 ---

 ### Description

-This command is used to assert if the modal dialogue box is not present.
+This command is used to assert if the modal dialog box is not present.

 ### Parameters

 ### Example

 ### See Also
 -  [`assertModalDialogPresent()`](assertModalDialogPresent())